kld1997/CS3398_JavaChess_GroupProject/README.md

 * Kieran Hsieh

   -        Completed the chess GUI, which can be found in ChessGUI.java under the Board branch.
+This was used to visually represent the            Board, and was used in the Menu as something that opened after the play button was clicked.

 * Guillermo Gomez